lunduniversity/introprog/README.md

   * `sbt gen` to generate the planning files, alias for `sbt plan/run`
   * `sbt pdf` to make slides and compendium using pdflatex
   * `sbt build` run both the commands `gen` and `pdf` in sequence

+### English translation (work in progress)

+An English edition is being built up incrementally and is **not finished yet**.
+It lives in the generated mirror directories `compendium-en` and `slides-en`, produced by the `autotranslate` sub-project:

+* `sbt autotranslate` (re-)creates `compendium-en` and `slides-en`, mirroring the directory structure of `compendium`/`slides` and copying each `X.tex` to `X-en.tex`.
+The text is **not translated yet** — for now the content is still Swedish; only the file names get an `-en` suffix and the local `\input`/`\include` references are rewritten so the mirror is self-consistent and buildable.
+Translation will be wired into this step over time.
+* `sbt pdfCompendiumEn` builds `compendium-en/compendium-en.pdf` and `sbt "pdfSlidesEn w01"` builds `slides-en/lect-w01-en.pdf`, so the English side can be verified to compile even before the text is translated.

+Because these directories are regenerated from the Swedish source, **never edit `compendium-en` or `slides-en` by hand** — any manual change is overwritten the next time `autotranslate` runs.
+They are git-ignored.

 ## How to contribute